 Weather good: no problem, at least for those who don’t mind the occasional gnarly challenge.

-On the other hand the conditions can turn horrendous real quick, then it’s a hugely different story.
-A day can start well enough then speedily deteriorate to immensely heavy rain, or even snow, at any time of year.
-Then you have a major issue, particularly on those long, super exposed ridges where the wind can hammer in, 100kmph+ common enough and that ain’t good, even for the well prepared.
+On the other hand, the conditions can turn horrendous real quick, then it’s a hugely different story.
+A day can start well enough and then speedily deteriorate to immensely heavy rain, or even snow, at any time of year.
+Then you have a major issue, particularly on those long, super exposed ridges where the wind can hammer in, 100 kph+ common enough and that ain’t good, even for the well prepared.
 Having adequate wet weather gear, ie, a proper storm coat and overtrou is essential equipment.

 With rain the water levels can rise surprisingly quickly, but luckily it can dissipate in a hurry as well.
-There’s a couple of unbridged crossings of what are usually small creeks in the Pelorus, Browning Creek can rage, there’s a number of crossings of Hacket Stream prior to the big climb.
-Later there’s eight crossings of the Wairoa River but the track has been recently recut to avoid the crossing that used to be immediately above a 4m waterfall.
-Actually there are a few stretches of track that care needs to be taken in the wet, steep 20m dropoffs.
+There are a couple of unbridged crossings of what are usually small creeks in the Pelorus, Browning Creek can rage, there’s a number of crossings of Hacket Stream prior to the big climb.
+Later there were eight crossings of the Wairoa River but the track has been recently recut to avoid the crossing that used to be immediately above a 4m waterfall.
+Actually, there are a few stretches of track that care needs to be taken in the wet, steep 20 m dropoffs.
 This is a section where if the river is raging it is best to bunker down for a day until the river goes down, the river is steep so it doesn’t take long after the rain stops.

-Overall this is a big step up in the level of difficulty and exertion required from the Great Walks, and even from a track like the Travers-Sabine Circuit, there’s bigger, harder climbs and descents, many of the rivers have no bridge, you can get yourself in a power of difficulty if you misjudge the conditions.
+Overall this is a big step up in the level of difficulty and exertion required from the Great Walks, and even from a track like the Travers-Sabine Circuit.
+There are bigger, harder climbs and descents, and many of the rivers have no bridge.
+You can get yourself in a power of difficulty if you misjudge the conditions.
 But sometimes we need more of a physical challenge, this fits the bill for people wanting to give themselves a decent test.